 Cable Overhead Tricep Extensions Mistakes

-- Avoid moving your head: Your head should remain in place and aligned over the midline of the chest with your chin off your chest.
+- Moving your head: Your head should remain in place and aligned over the midline of the chest with your chin off your chest.
 If you find yourself moving your head to complete the exercise, you may need to do other tricep exercises while you work on your upper back and shoulder mobility.

-- Avoid short ranges of motion: You should perform the exercise with a full range of motion.
+- Performing short ranges of motion: You should perform the exercise with a full range of motion.
 Your arms should fully extend at the top and you should achieve at least a 90-degree bend at the elbow when you lower the weight.
 You cheat and don’t get all the benefits of the cable overhead tricep extension by shortening the motion of the exercise.

 Cable Overhead Tricep Extension Video